Khushbooagarwalhub/etl/README.md

 #### OBJECTIVE
-The aim of this project was to compare the performance of the Countries in World Cup to the ranks given to them by FIFA.
+The aim of this project was to compare the performance of the Countries in World Cup to the ranks given to them by FIFA before each tournament.
-For this we use three csv files.The files have been copied here
+For this we use three csv files.The name of the files are listed below - 1.WorldcupMatches.csv
+2.Worldcups.csv
+3.wc_rank.csv

+##### DATA CLEANUP AND ANALYSIS